-In the complicated world of credit scores there is one fact that pretty much everyone assumes is true: Late payments are bad for your credit scores.
-Not only are late payments bad, but they are also assumed to be one of the worst things you could do to your scores.
+In the complicated world of credit scores there is one fact pretty much everyone assumes is true: Late payments are bad for your credit scores.
 After all, negative information like late payments can stay on your credit reports for up to seven years, so the first sign of a late payment on your credit reports signals years of impending credit doom, right?
 Actually, that isn’t always the case.

-Before we get into the specifics of how late payments affect your credit, it’s essential that you find out exactly how they are affecting your credit.
+It’s essential that you find out exactly how late payments are affecting your credit.
 Here are a couple of ways you can do that:

-1. Get your two of your free credit scores from Credit.com (they’re updated every 14 days).
-It will explain in detail the factors that are having the greatest impact on your scores, including delinquencies, and what you can do about them.
+- Get your two of your free credit scores from Credit.com.
+It will explain in detail the factors having the greatest impact on your scores, including delinquencies, and what you can do about them.

-Financial institutions, insurance companies and utility companies use credit scores as an efficient way to predict how risky a customer you will be.
+Financial institutions, insurance companies and utility companies use credit scores as a way to predict how risky a customer you will be.
 If your credit score is low, it indicates that you are more likely to make late payments or file costly insurance claims.
-In turn, this means that the creditor is more likely to lose their investment by lending you money.
+In turn, this means the creditor is more likely to lose their investment by lending you money.